• Skip to primary navigation

 Jump to Recipe·Print Recipe

-These Easy Apple Pie Bars are a delicious apple dessert that is gluten free, Paleo and Vegan.
-They have a nutty pecan crust and a sweet apple filling.
-These bars are baked in the oven and best served with a dollop of coconut cream or vanilla ice cream.
+These easy paleo apple pie bars have a chewy almond flour crust and gooey apple filling.
+They're baked in the oven and best served with a dollop of coconut cream or vanilla ice cream.
+This recipe is paleo, vegan and gluten free!

 I've decided that bar recipes are definitely up there in my top favorite desserts.

-You know, Millionaire Bars, Cranberry Crumb Bars, Blueberry Cheesecake Bars...
-I prefer them over an actual pie or cookie or cake.
-Probably because they're so easy to make!
+You know, Millionaire Bars, Cranberry Crumb Bars, Pumpkin Bars...
+I prefer them over an actual pie or cookie or cake, because they're so much easier to make.

-Here's what you need to make these delicious Paleo apple pie bars:
+Here's what you need to make these paleo apple pie bars:

 For the Crust: